robcarver17/pysystemtrade/docs/backtesting.md

 I recommend that you do not change these defaults.
 It's better to use the settings you want in each system configuration file, or use a private configuration file if this is something you want to apply to all your backtests.

 If this file exists, `/private/private_config.yaml`, it will be used as a private configuration file.
+Another option is to [put your private config in a directory external to the project](production.md#custom-private-directory).

 Basically, whenever a configuration object is added to a system, if there is a private config file then we add the elements from that.
 Then for any remaining missing elements we add the elements from `defaults.yaml`.